-In 2021 and the first half of 2022, Susan served as the nuclear risk editor at the Bulletin of the Atomic Scientists, an editorially independent publication of the University of Chicago’s Harris School of Public Policy founded by Albert Einstein during the atomic era.
+In 2021 and early 2022, Susan served as the nuclear risk editor at the Bulletin of the Atomic Scientists, an editorially independent publication of the University of Chicago’s Harris School of Public Policy founded by Albert Einstein during the atomic era.
 In that role, she regularly worked with high-profile scholars in the United States and beyond to help them distill the policy implications of their research into articles that the public and policymakers could understand.
 Many of the articles that she solicited, edited, and published were referenced in Congressional hearings and other policymaking settings.
 Here are some examples of her edited articles:

 March 3, 2022